loregamer/BG3DialogueFinder/README.md

   ReptAction_PortraitClickSpam
   ReptAction_PortraitClickSpam Stealth
   ```
 Sometimes these have character-specific modifiers appended such as `(Durge)` for dark urge-specific lines.
-These are not currently available to select in the edit dropdown as the use-cases are fairly limited, but I may get around to it eventually.
+These are not currently available to select in the edit dropdown as the use cases are fairly limited, but I may get around to it eventually.

 ## Planned Features